praneethk-ai/AgenticTransfomer-Where-Transformers-Meet-Autonomous-Intelligence/README.md

   * **Learning Progression:** It enables the Transformer to understand *how* a policy improves over time or *how* an expert's skill develops, rather than just observing isolated actions.
   * **Closing the Gap:** It bridges the gap between state-of-the-art Transformer architectures and the practical demands of real-world autonomous intelligence, where data is often imperfect and generalization is paramount.

+For a deeper dive into the technical details, please refer to our upcoming research paper (link to be added).

 ## 📚 How It Works (High-Level)

 The core mechanism revolves around the **Cross-Episodic Curriculum (CEC)**, which operates in two main stages: